tomif1/IT1025/Lab3/readme.md

 ### Problems Solved by Virtualization
 A common IT problem solved by virtualization was that companies could partition their servers and run legacy apps on multiple operating system types and versions.
 This allowed servers to be run more efficiently.
 ### Role of Hypervisor
-The role of a hypervisor is to sepereate the physical resources from the virtual enviroments.
+The role of a hypervisor is to separate the physical resources from the virtual enviroments.
 An example of a hypervisor can be a laptop or can be directly installed on hardware like a server.
 ## Python
 ### Pseudo-Code Nature of Python
 Pseudo-code means the plain language description of the steps in an algorithim or another system.
 What they mean by "pseudo-code nature of Python?" is that it is easy to understand what is being run in the code, even if you are not sure how to write in that coding language.